-This presentation also contains financial measures, adjusted earnings and adjusted earnings per share (adjusted EPS) and, for the Clean Eng Businesses (CEBs), adjusted earnings before interest, taxes, depreciation and amortization (adjusted EBITDA), that are not determined in accounting principles in the United States of America (GAAP).
-These non-GAAP financial measures should not be consoled as an alternative to net income for common stock or net income per share, each of which is an indicator of financial performance determined in accordance with GAAP.
-Adjusted earnings and adjusted EPS exclude from net income for common stock and net income per share certain ited.
-Con Edison does not consider indicative of its ongoing financial performance such as the effects of the CEBs' hypothetical liquidation at book (HLBV) accounting for tax equity investors in certain renewable electric production projects and mark-to-market accounting.
-Adjusted EBITDA CEBs refers to the CEBs' income for common stock, excluding the effects of HLBV and mark-to-market accounting, before interest, taxes, depreciation and amortization plus the pre-tax equivalent of production tax credits.
-Management uses adjusted earnings and adjusted EPS to the analysis of Con Edison's financial performance as compared to its internal budgets and previous financial results and to communicate to it and others Con Edison's expectations regarding its future earnings and dividends on its common stock.
+This presentation also contains financial measures, adjusted earnings and adjusted earnings per share (adjusted EPS) and, for the Clean Energy Businesses (CEBs), adjusted earnings before interest, taxes, depreciation and amortization (adjusted EBITDA), that are not determined in accordance with generally accepted accounting principles in the United States of America (GAAP).
+These non-GAAP financial measures should not be considered as an alternative to net income for common stock or net income per share, each of which is an indicator of financial performance determined in accordance with GAAP.
+Adjusted earnings and adjusted EPS exclude from net income for common stock and net income per share certain items that Con Edison does not consider indicative of its ongoing financial performance such as the effects of the CEBs' hypothetical liquidation at book value (HLBV) accounting for tax equity investors in certain renewable electric production projects and mark-to-market accounting.
+Adjusted EBITDA for the CEBs refers to the CEBs' net income for common stock, excluding the effects of HLBV and mark-to-market accounting, before interest, taxes, depreciation and amortization plus the pre-tax equivalent of production tax credits.
+Management uses adjusted earnings and adjusted EPS to facilitate the analysis of Con Edison's financial performance as compared to its internal budgets and previous financial results and to communicate to investors and others Con Edison's expectations regarding its future earnings and dividends on its common stock.
 Management uses the CEBs' adjusted EBITDA to evaluate the performance of the CEBs.
-Management believes that these non-GAAP financial measures are also useful and meaning investors to facilitate their analysis of the financial performance of Con Edison and the CEBs.
+Management believes that these non-GAAP financial measures are also useful and meaningful to investors to facilitate their analysis of the financial performance of Con Edison and the CEBs.